Sunday, March 02, 2025

 among the barren, brown-shouldered mountains,

-a tiny baby like a star in the deep, empty sky.
+a tiny baby, a star in the deep, empty sky.

 Light, falling unbroken by tree or tower,